walkenho/Scrapbooks/IT/bash-unix-and-miscellaneous/intro_to_bash.md

 ```

 ## Conclusion
 This was only a small introduction into the weird and wonderful world of shell scripting.
 If you found this interesting and are curious to try out more, [here](https://devhints.io/bash) is a good and extensive cheat-sheet for scripting, which might help you get going.
-As usual, [stackoverflow](https://stackoverflow.com/) also has plenty of advice and help to offer.
+As always, [stackoverflow](https://stackoverflow.com/) also has plenty of advice and help to offer.
 Or ask me :)